belzecue/RabidTunes-rabid-hole-punch-server/README.md

 So Alice will test sending that message to the ports 5547, 5548, 5549, 5550, 5551, 5552, 5553, 5554, 5556, 5557, 5558, 5559, 5560, 5561, 5562 and 5563.
 It is extremely important that on each message the port sent is the port used to send that message, so when Bob receives the message, they can know which port the other peer used to reach them.

 After receiving enough greetings, each peer can decide what is the port they should use for communications.
-If the server said that a peer's port is 1234 but all greetings were received on poert 1240, that port should be used instead, so you should close the previously opened port for listening and change the port.
+If the server said that a peer's port is 1234 but all greetings were received on port 1240, that port should be used instead, so you should close the previously opened port for listening and change the port.

 After this you can move on to the next phase.